jiggak/steve-launcher/README.md

 - [x] Use keyring for credential storage
 - [ ] Consider using curse API for modpack search to improve perf
 - [x] Show progress of modpack search when fetching pack details
-- [ ] Skip interactive select when modpack search returns one result
+- [ ] Figure out how to do error handling better, it's difficult to figure out what broke when Result::Err propagates to main
+- [ ] Review all `unwrap` and `panic` calls and decide if error should propagate

 ## Refactoring